Not So Silent Night

 Not So Silent Night is the eleventh studio album by German singer Sarah Connor.
 It was released on 18 November 2022 by Polydor Records.
-Her second Christmas album after Christmas in My Heart (2005) and a follow-up to Herz Kraft Werke (2019), it marks Connor's first English language album since Real Love (2010).
-Not So Silent Night was preceded by the single "Ring Out the Bells."
+Her second Christmas album after Christmas in My Heart (2005) and a follow-up to Herz Kraft Werke (2019), it marked Connor's first English language album since Real Love (2010).
+A breakaway from most modern Christmas albums, the album omits cover versions of Christmas standards and carols, but instead features twelve original songs, co-written by Connor.